bigstepinc/graylog-ansible/README.md

 # Graylog2 Ansible Playbook - Batteries included

+### Installs all the necesary requirements for graylog2-server and graylog2-web to run.

 ## Info
  - This installs all the necesary packages and configures them properly in order for you to have a graylog2 server and web in about 15 minutes